UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 other, we can quickly see if there are similar patterns between columns.

-A common cause for such correlations, could for example be due to the same day or hour missing for several columns when working with time series data.
+A common cause for such correlations, could for example be due to the same day or hour missing for several columns when working with time-series data.

 This information could help us decide whether we might want to remove an entire row from our analysis (when most column values for that